Sey56/paracore-help/docs/admin-guide/index.md

 # Admin Guide

-As an `admin` in RAP, you play a crucial role in managing your team, curating the script library, and ensuring the overall health and governance of your firm's automation ecosystem.
+As an `admin` in Paracore, you play a crucial role in managing your team, curating the script library, and ensuring the overall health and governance of your firm's automation ecosystem.
 This guide provides detailed instructions on your responsibilities and how to perform key administrative tasks.

 ## Key Responsibilities of an Admin